 By treasures, I mean pieces that look great, will last and will hold, or maybe even increase, their value if you want to resell them in the future.

-- Search for products by up and coming designers that have recently been mentioned in the press or bought by a celebrity.
-Days ago I bought a beautiful oak light fitting by Cornish-based designer Tom Raffield for less than a third of what it would have cost new.
+Search for products by up and coming designers that have recently been mentioned in the press.
+I bought a beautiful oak light fitting by Cornish-based designer Tom Raffield for less than a third of what it would have cost new.
 And, it was new, it was an unwanted gift still in its original packaging.
 Rory Dobner, Tom Dixon, Orla Keily and Donna Wilson are some of the other names I regularly scour the resale sites for.